People respect science and medicine. That goes for your customers as well as investors.

 - Prepare for more questions: If you’ve hit a nerve (in a good way), you’ll get more questions.
 Consider having other ways to get information your readers are curious about.
 This may be followup interviews, or interviews with researchers in other fields, or specializations in the same field.

 - Be a gracious interviewer: People who work in the sciences are curious and are likely to give you more info than you expected.
 Be polite, thank them for their time, ask how they’d like to be credited and send them the link once the post is up so they can read it for themselves.
 Abide by any changes they request or wishes they have.

 - EDIT: You’ll likely get WAY more info than you need.
 Break up the posts to keep things digestible for an Internet-based audience, just don’t leave out essential information.

-So find a scientist or two today…the ones with the funny, even slightly popular blogs.
-No, they’re not all Neil DeGrasse Tyson, but your field is bound to have many that have a lot of valuable information to offer your readers and followers.
+So find a doctor or researcher or two today…the ones with the funny, even slightly popular blogs.
+No, they’re not all Mr. Tyson, but your field is bound to have many that have a lot of valuable information to offer your readers and followers.

 by Megan Williams